ChaosDynamix/Arcadia/docs/ISO-image/verification.md

 ## Download the signature file

+Warning
+{: .label .label-red .mx-0}
-**Warning** : Signature must be downloaded from the Arch Linux download page.
-The signature could be manipulated if it is downloaded from a mirror site instead of from the Arch Linux download page.
+**Signature must be downloaded from the Arch Linux download page.
+The signature could be manipulated if it is downloaded from a mirror site.**
+{: .text-red-200}

 1. Open your browser and go to the [Arch Linux download page](https://www.archlinux.org/download/)
 1. Under the HTTP Direct Downloads section, click on the PGP signature link.